abelbarreira/stm32f4_socrates/docs/book/src/targets.md

 # Targets

 In addition to STM32F4, this project is considering **SecurCore® SC000™** and **SecurCore® SC300™** targets during the toolchain and building environment definition.
-The reason is that SecurCore® is using ARM Compiler 5.x from Keil MDK-ARM so it is a very hardware-specific and security-sensitive toolchain.
-This is adding a good example of how to give more flexibility to the building environment.
+The reason is that SecurCore® is using ARM Compiler 5.x from Keil MDK-ARM.
+Since it is a very hardware-specific and security-sensitive toolchain, this is adding a good example of how to give more flexibility to the building environment.

 ## Cross-Platform